nicholas-yjtang/interview/iot/rbpi_mosq_thingspeak/README.md

 Usage example, if you want the update frequency to be 20 seconds, you can add via the dashboard and send the command update_frequency:20, or use curl -X POST https://api.thingspeak.com/talkbacks/{TALKBACK_ID}/commands.json?api_key={TALKBACK_API_KEY} -d "command_string=update_frequency:20"

+If you don't possess a sensehat (but you do possess a raspberrypi), you can use the sense hat simulator, and simply change the client code from importing sense_hat to importing sense_emu

 # Middleware Mosquitto
 The MQTT server is run as a docker instance.
 You can create the middleware by running docker compose up -d under the middleware folder (docker-compose.yml)